italia/developers.italia.it/README.md

 Both the [CircleCI build](.circleci/config.yml) and the [Docker files](docker-compose.yml) leverage a [Makefile](Makefile), facilitating the execution of more complex routines.
 You can have a look at the [Makefile](Makefile) to know more about the exact commands used to build the website.

-## Environment variables

-Some environment variables change the behavior of different aspects of your build/execution:

-* **ELASTICSEARCH_URL**: the full Elasticsearch URL prefixed by the HTTP schema (http:// - https://).
-This is optional.
-If not set, Jekyll will exclude the [Searchyll integration](https://github.com/italia/developers-italia-searchyll) from the build.
-The variable is left empty by default in the [.env.example file](.env.example)

-* **ELASTICSEARCH_USER**: the Elasticsearch username.
-This is optional and not set by default, as not all Elasticsearch servers authenticate users

-* **ELASTICSEARCH_PASS**: the Elasticsearch password.
-This is optional and not set by default, as not all Elasticsearch servers authenticate users

-* **GITHUB_ACCESS_TOKEN**: the optional GitHub access token to gain unlimited access GitHub API.
-Access tokens are associated with the Italia GitHub account.

-* **JEKYLL_ENV**: can be set either to *development* (default) or *production*.
-The latter minifies and optimizes the build artifacts

 ## License